davenkin/andy-springboot4-template/adr/017_minimize_usages_of_lombok.md

 As you can see, there is no `@Data`, `@Setter`, `@Builder` or `@AllArgsConstructor` for the Entities under Aggregate Roots, stick with this in your own code.

-### Value objects
+### ValueObjects

-- Value objects are immutable, this means you should never use Lombok's `@Data` or `@Setter`.
+- ValueObjects are immutable, this means you should never use Lombok's `@Data` or `@Setter`.

-- Prefer using Java's `Record` for value objects, which eliminates all usages of Lombok.
+- Prefer using Java's `Record` for ValueObjects, which eliminates all usages of Lombok.
   Example: [CreateDemoReservationCommand](../src/main/java/com/company/andy/feature/demoreservation/command/CreateDemoReservationCommand.java):

 ```java